 Family & Teen counseling Columbus OHIO

 As your teen trudges through this school year, these are several ways you can support them and help them manage the big feelings they may be experiencing.
 It can be an exciting time for both of you, but it can be a stress point as well.
 At times that stress can feel overwhelming for you as a parent, your teen or your family.

-If you see signs of behavior that’s out of the ordinary for your teen or you’re just feeling overwhelmed, counseling can be another tool to help you and your teen navigate the high school years.
+If you see signs of behavior that are out of the ordinary for your teen or you’re just feeling overwhelmed, teen counseling can be another tool to help you and your teen navigate the high school years.
 If there are issues affecting the whole family, it may be time for family counseling.
 If you decide you need family or teen counseling in Columbus, OH, please reach out and contact Blue Boat Counseling today.
 Our skilled mental health therapists will be there for you and your teen on your journey through this school year.

 We’d be happy to help.